 Access from Oliena - Take the road to Dorgali; at the junction with the road to the church of Montserrata (km.
 2,8, branch not very visible, signposts anyhow) leave the main road and turn to right towards the sanctuary.

-Take soon the first branch to the left, a narrow road winding in the direction of the walls.
-The road becomes soon unpaved, rising between the vineyards to the site named Funtana Iscandula, altitude 200 m.
+At the first junction after about 100 meters take the branch to the left, a narrow road winding in the direction of the walls.
+After another 600m turn right and head directly for Punta Cusidore.
+At an intersection the road turns left again and you follow it for another 600 m.
+Here the asphalt ends and the road becomes unpaved, rising between the vineyards and leading you to a little fountain named Funtana Iscandula, altitude 200 m.
 Further on the road becomes bumpy and it's advisable to park your car as you find a pull out, unless you have a four wheel drive.

 Legione Reale Truppe Leggere, Punta Cusidore NW Ridge – report UIAA scale

 Equipment: bolted belays, some pegs along the pitches

 First ascent: Emilio Beber, Carmelo Andreatta, Giovanni Cagnati 1973, October 1st

 Starting point: Pedra ’e Littu